![]() |

 Statements of Support |

-John Graham, native of the Yukon and father of eight who has been living quietly in Vancouver for several years, was charged in the U.S. on March 30, 2003, along with Arlo Looking Cloud, 49, with the first-degree murder of Anna Mae Aquash twenty-eight years ago.
-Background There are many tragedies which resulted from the shootout on the Pine Ridge reservation and subsequent events of nearly 30 years ago.
+John Graham, native of the Yukon and father of eight who has been living quietly in Vancouver for several years, was charged in the U.S. on March 30, 2003 with the 1975 first-degree murder of Anna Mae Aquash.
+On December 6, 2007, John was extradited to the US and remains in Pennington County Jail.
+Background There are many tragedies which resulted from the shootout on the Pine Ridge reservation in the 1970s.
 These include the deaths of Lakota people, members of the American Indian Movement (AIM), two agents of the Federal Bureau of Investigation, and Canadian activist Anna Mae Pictou-Aquash.
 In an effort to gain convictions for the deaths of the FBI agents, a continuing abuse of the justice system by the FBI has ensued, involving the fabrication of evidence and the use of false testimony and fraudulent affidavits.
 Perhaps the most infamous result of these tactics was the illegal extradition of Leonard Peltier from Canada to face charges for the deaths of the two agents.

 Amnesty International has condemned the fact